 Attacking all forms of gender inequality is vital for modern society.
 Yet one issue remains concurrent in all cultures and is having a serious impact on female empowerment.

-Whilst female illiteracy remains an ongoing issue around the world, the optimists amongst us will highlight that, thanks to global initiatives, millions more girls are now being educated.
+Whilst female illiteracy remains an ongoing issue around the world, optimists will highlight that global initiatives now mean millions more girls are being educated.
 Indeed, in 2014, for every 100 boys completing primary school, 93 girls also finished their education, significantly narrowing the gender gap.

 Is this progress?
 Certainly, this proves a great stride towards equal opportunities for learning, but whilst we may congratulate ourselves on raising the attendance of girls, it is arguable that we have become woefully ignorant of the ever-pervading gender issue within our schools.
 The problem lies with our textbooks and worryingly it appears to have no geographic or economic restraints; it affects countries all over the world.